multunus/dashboard-clj/docs/setting-up-dashboards.md

 ## Set up dashboard-clj as a dependecy

-Add dashbaord-clj in your project.clj dependencies
+Add dashboard-clj in your project.clj dependencies

 ```